February 28, 2018

 The CFD spray image below shows a turbulent liquid jet deforming in a crossflow.
 A combination of nozzle turbulence and crossflow inertia break the jet into droplets.
 The overall jet trajectory and waves leading to breakup were captured correctly.
 In addition to VOF and DPM variables, a user can access several data quantities on blob statistics.

 The animation below shows the liquid jet formation, its breakup and the creation of DPM droplets from the blobs.

 The figure below shows a fuel injector where high pressure liquid hydrocarbon fuel is injected into a chamber.
 The development of the jet and subsequent droplet formation can be seen.

-This double impinging jet shows in dark colour the part of the spray that is resolved in the VOF formulation and in light colour the drops that have been converted and are now tracked as point masses.
+This double impinging jet shows in dark color the part of the spray that is resolved in the VOF formulation and in light color the drops that have been converted and are now tracked as point masses.
 Note that the latter are shown in supranatural size to make them more visible.

 The particle size data is compared against experiment using the Sauter Mean Diameter values for a jet in cross flow test case.
 The results are within an acceptable variation of 10%.
 This is remarkable considering the results are based on actual modeling of the liquid interface and its breakup and hence makes it possible to be able to use simulation to predict a spray nozzle performance.

 We are very excited and hope you will find this hybrid model very useful.
 If you want to learn more, please contact us.
 We would love to show this new model and help you speed your own spray simulations.